NUBIC/psc.rb/int-psc/README-int-psc.md

 Whenever you change the data this directory, you should run `rake int-psc:rebuild` and then commit the changed versions of `hsqldb/datasource.*` along with your data changes.

-## bin/

-The integrated test infrastructure looks in this directory for a file named `psc.war` to deploy.
-If there isn't one, it will download the latest nightly of PSC and use that.
-This means you can run the integration tests against different versions of PSC by swapping out `psc.war`.

 ## deploy-base/logs/